1990 Acura Integra RS “The A Car”

 1977 Honda Civic CVCC “The Peanut”

-This was the team’s first foray into front wheel drive and it turned out to be a success winning numerous races with the SCCA.
-It served as the inspiration for the team to race in the Honda Challenge series.
+This was the team’s first foray into front wheel drive and it turned out to be a success, winning numerous races with the SCCA.
+It served as the inspiration for the team to race in the Honda Challenge series many years later.

 This little red British sports car moved the team up from drag racing to autocrossing.
 Known by the team as “the slowest car on the planet” it taught Rob Krider how to momentum drive because if you slowed down, it would be along time before you would be going fast again.

 Red with T-tops, this was the coolest car in the 1980s and it was drag raced and autocrossed to death by the team.
-Was the inspiration to later race the team’s Z06 Corvette.
+It was the inspiration to later race the team’s Z06 Corvette.

 1978 Chevrolet El Camino “The LC”

-Built from junkyard parts this “business in the front, party in the back” machine won a lot of drag races for the team.
+Built from junkyard parts this “business in the front, party in the back” machine won a lot of drag races for the team and finished second in the N.H.R.A.
+High School Nationals in Phoenix, AZ.

 Radio Flyer “The Big Wheel”